-Robin, who feels like a breath of fresh air for FE and Smash fans: A character whose main draw is his various magic spells (and the magic Levin Sword), has an unusual gameplay mechanic centered on them, and who isn't "yet another generic swordfighter" from Fire Emblem.
+Robin, who feels like a breath of fresh air for both FE and Smash fans: a character whose main draw is his/her various magic spells (and the magic Levin Sword), has an unusual game-play mechanic centered on using them for a limited amount of time, and who isn't "yet another blue-haired swordsman" from Fire Emblem.

 Unlike at the time of Melee's release, we now have no fewer than three different animated versions of Mewtwo across the Pokémon franchise — the original version which appeared in Melee, the 16th movie "female" version, and the Pokémon Origins "feral" version.
 A point of debate is which version would appear in Smash 4, if any.
 A few fans have taken Greninja's Pokémon Speak as definite proof that Origins Mewtwo won't appear.note However, this reasoning fails to consider that the game could add some Origins elements to the anime and game elements the series already has, and give Charizard and/or Mewtwo — possibly the two most significant Pokémon in the special — their Origins portrayals.